transcom/mymove-docs/docs/backend/guides/how-to/manage-golang-with-asdf.md

 ### Reload your shell

-Reload your shell, open a new shell or source your rc file.
+Reload your shell, open a new shell or source your resource file.

 ### Verify install